Quick start

 JavaScript is a practical and widely used language.
 Start small, practice with focused projects, and gradually adopt tools and patterns that fit your needs.
 Use the examples in this article as building blocks, and iterate until the fundamentals become second nature.

-Action: Choose one practical project above and build it today — iterate until you can explain every line of code you wrote.
+Action: Choose one project above and build it today — iterate until you can explain every line of code you wrote.